Sugilite Properties, Facts and Photos

-Sugilite is a rare mineral that was first discovered in Japan in 1944.
-In 1976 it was named after Professor Ken-ichi Sugi, an eminent petrologist who discovered the stone.
+Sugilite is a rare mineral first discovered in Japan in 1944.
+In 1976 it was named after the eminent petrologist who discovered it, Professor Ken-ichi Sugi.

 In 1973 a new source of sugilite came to light.
 It was found in an area known as the Kalahari Manganese Fields in the Southern Kalahari Desert, South Africa.

-The vast majority of sugilite and certainly the finest grade material comes from the Kalahari Manganese Field.
-Located in the Northern Cape of South Africa, this is the largest known manganese deposit on Earth.
+The vast majority of sugilite and certainly the finest grade material comes from the Kalahari Manganese Field in the Northern Cape of South Africa.
+This is the largest known manganese deposit on Earth.
 It lies amongst sedimentary rocks known to be more than two billion years old.

-When used for its metaphysical healing properties sugilite strengthens emotions, aids mental and physical healing and reduces stress.
-It balances the mind body and spirit, encourages peace of mind and a feeling of wellbeing and spiritual love.
+Sugilite is believed to strengthen emotions, aid mental and physical healing and reduce stress.
+It balances mind, body and spirit, clears away unwanted thoughts and brings feelings of wellbeing and spiritual love.

-Due to the presence of manganese sugilite is said to be a good remedy for a headache.
+Due to the presence of manganese it's said to be a good remedy for a headache.

 Sugilite counteracts the feeling of alienation or isolation and reduces tension about what you want and what can realistically be achieved.